 Scenario B: Routine Professional Communication

 In daily business emails, we use friendly and professional greetings to support smooth and effective communication.
+This scenario covers regular interactions with colleagues and known contacts.

 Work with known contacts, in-house teams and colleagues.